cheeyeo/tfod_rcnn_example/README.md

   LOCAL_CONFIG_PATH: Path to training config file locally
   ```

-### Running with docker

-* Create the docker image using the provided dockerfile

 * Run `make local-run` which will start training process using local paths defined in .env or `make ecs-run` which uses s3 dataset